-How You Can Maximise One Day in Singapore
+How To Maximise One Day in Singapore

 There is no more magical and enchanting travel destination than Singapore.
 This city-state is full of things to do and with only one day in Singapore, you will have a packed itinerary.
 One day is just enough time to capture a snapshot of what Singapore has to offer and will surely leave you wanting more.